LuniumLuk/SoftRenderer/README.md

 ## Planned Features

 I intend to implement a shader-based renderer that runs on CPU from scratch using c++ with minimum dependencies.
-It's API is similar to OpenGL, with the following features:
+It's APIs are similar to OpenGL, with the following features:

 - Pipeline that runs on CPU (maybe GPU later, but more limited platforms)
 - Programable and Extendable Shaders
 - Flexible and Fast to Access Buffers
 - API similar to OpenGL
-- Support Cross Platform
+- Support Cross Platform (MacOS, Windows)
 - Image and Geometry Process Functionalities

 <img src="images/digit_display.png" width="360px" />